Note: MDP follows UM policies regarding masking and other COVID-related safeguards. Click here for more details.

 - item number, part number, item description, item size(s), quantity, etc.

 - for multiple items, please attach a copy of an excel spreadsheet.
 Please follow the Purchasing Spreadsheet template.

 - Consolidate items and order from one vendor as much as possible.
 It is important to take into consideration the potential shipping costs when ordering from multiple vendors, especially when ordering small items.

-- Teams are also discouraged from using any foreign vendor or ones who are not vetted with the University.
+- Teams are also discouraged from using any foreign vendor or ones who are not vetted by the University.
 If you are not sure, time should be allowed at the forefront of your request so MDP Purchasing has time to confirm with Procurement Services if purchases can be made from a particular vendor.

 - Teams are discouraged from making any out-of-pocket purchases.
 Purchases of this type require pre-approval from the MDP Project Manager prior to making the purchase.